quicwg/base-drafts/draft-ietf-quic-recovery.md

 All transmissions in QUIC are sent with a packet-level header, which includes a packet sequence number (referred to below as a packet number).
-These packet numbers never repeat in the lifetime of a connection, and are monotonically increasing, which makes duplicate detection trivial.
+These packet numbers never repeat in the lifetime of a connection, and are monotonically increasing, which prevents ambiguity.
 This fundamental design decision obviates the need for disambiguating between transmissions and retransmissions and eliminates significant complexity from QUIC's interpretation of TCP loss detection mechanisms.

 Every packet may contain several frames.
 We outline the frames that are important to the loss detection and congestion control machinery below.